Narberth, Pennsylvania: Other education

-Residents of Narberth are served by the Lower Merion School District.
-Borough children attend either Merion Elementary or Belmont Hills Elementary schools, Bala Cynwyd Middle or Welsh Valley Middle schools, and either Lower Merion High School or Harriton High School.
-Religious schools in the immediate vicinity include the private Waldron Mercy Academy and Merion Mercy Academy Catholic schools, the parish Saint Margaret's Elementary Catholic School, and Torah Academy in nearby Wynnewood.
+The parish Saint Margaret's Elementary Catholic School is in Narberth borough.
+Religious schools in the immediate vicinity include the private Waldron Mercy Academy and Merion Mercy Academy Catholic schools, and Torah Academy in nearby Wynnewood.
 Nearby private schools include Friends' Central School on City Avenue, the French International School in Bala Cynwyd, Gladwyne Montessori in Gladwyne, the girls schools Agnes Irwin in Rosemont, Baldwin in Bryn Mawr, the boys school The Haverford School in Haverford, and coeducational Episcopal Academy in Newtown Square and Shipley School in Bryn Mawr.

+Montgomery County Community College is the community college for all of Montgomery County.
 Narberth is close to Saint Joseph's University, which occupies an increasingly large campus in nearby Merion on City Avenue.
-Haverford College, Bryn Mawr College, Villanova University, Cabrini College, Eastern University, and Rosemont College are nearby to the west, while the University of Pennsylvania, Drexel University, Thomas Jefferson University, Philadelphia University, and Temple University are nearby to the east in the City of Philadelphia.
+Haverford College, Bryn Mawr College, Villanova University, Eastern University, and Rosemont College are nearby to the west, while the University of Pennsylvania, Drexel University, Thomas Jefferson University, Philadelphia University, and Temple University are nearby to the east in the City of Philadelphia.